Udarthegreat/My-ideas/snipets.md

     background-attachment: scroll;
 }
  ```

 ## black bar

-this creates a bacl bar on the screen that can accept text in the center
+this creates a black bar on the screen that can accept text in the center

 **CSS**